 Canon G7 X Mark II versus Olympus E-M5 II

 The Canon PowerShot G7 X Mark II and the Olympus OM-D E-M5 Mark II are two digital cameras that were announced, respectively, in February 2016 and February 2015.
 The G7X Mark II is a fixed lens compact, while the E-M5 II is a mirrorless interchangeable lens camera.
-The cameras are based on an one-inch (G7X Mark II) and a Four Thirds sensor.
+The cameras are based on an one-inch (G7X Mark II) and a Four Thirds (E-M5 II) sensor.
 The Canon has a resolution of 20 megapixel, whereas the Olympus provides 15.9 MP.
+Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

 The side-by-side display below illustrates the physical size and weight of the Canon G7 X Mark II and the Olympus E-M5 II.
 Three consecutive perspectives from the front, the top, and the back are presented.
 All width, height and depth dimensions are rounded to the nearest millimeter.
 If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the G7X Mark II – represents 100 percent across all the size and weight measures).